 (i) ROI is the distance a source has an effect on an area and is compared to the distance from a potential competing source to the Significant Impact Area of a proposed new source.
 Maximum ROI is 50 km, however the Department may request that sources at a distance greater than 50 km be included in a competing source analysis.

 (ii) Q is the emission rate of the potential competing source in tons per year.

-(iii) K (tons/year km) is a pollutant specific constant as defined in the table below: [Table not included.
-See ED.
-NOTE.]
+(iii) K (tons/year km) is a pollutant specific constant as defined in the table below: